 MaterialsYou will need to bring your own pens and writing materials and will be provided with worksheets during class.
 You will also have access to a range of facilities and services to assist with individual learning and wellbeing while at Melbourne Polytechnic

-Pathways to further studyYou can pathway into further language study, in the Certificate II in EAL (Access) (for example), or vocational training that includes English language support for employment
+Pathways to further studyYou can pathway into further language study, in the Certificate II in EAL (Access) or Certificate II in EAL (Employment)

 Career PathwaysThis is the beginning of further study and a smoother life in Australia

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact the department for the latest student contact hours information.

 |VU20940||RECOGNISE AND USE BASIC MATHEMATICAL SYMBOLS AND PROCESSES||20|

 |VU21447||READ AND WRITE SHORT, SIMPLE DESCRIPTIVE AND NARRATIVE TEXTS||80|